The Coffey Blog

 Give people what they want on your hospital website

 Your hospital's website should be designed and written with the people who use it in mind.
-That includes your patients, families of patients, job seekers and healthcare consumers in your community.
+That includes patients, families of patients, job seekers and healthcare consumers in your community.

 When people visit your website, they're typically looking for very specific information.
 Making what they're seeking stand out on your site will help ensure that they can easily find what they're looking for—and build trust in your brand as a helpful, quality resource for healthcare and healthcare information.